By Neil Patrick

 Depending on the nature of the fraud intended, the fake profile will vary.
 Some aim to acquire sensitive intelligence information from government employees.
 Others have more humble crimes in mind such as phishing or email scams.
 But one which has had fatal consequences is sexploitation.
 This has already resulted in at least one suicide by the victim.

 I don’t know how extensive Symantec's project was, but it took me about 5 minutes to uncover a whole heap of fake profiles without any of Symantec’s technology or resources.
-And I was shocked to see that the first fake profile I found had over 500 connections and a whole host of endorsements.

 You might think that anyone stupid enough to get caught like this deserves all they get.
 That you’d never be lured into such a trap.
 But it’s happening all the time.
 So much so that the government have invested in this film which warns of the dangers: